nicolasdasriaux/practical-immutability/immutable-bender-kata.md

 ### Bonus Steps

-Now implement the following features with your own tests
+Now implement the following features with your own tests.

 1) Display either the **directions** or a **loop diagnosis** following the last steps of CodingGame instructions
 2) Try adding class invariant on `CityMap` such as